spiral/docs/filters/composite.md

 > The errors will be mounted accordingly.

 ### Custom Prefix
-You can create array of filters based on data prefix different from the key name in the filter, use second value or the array in the schema.
-Unlike single child you must specify the `.*` to indicate that value is array:
+You can create an array of filters based on data prefix different from the key name in the Filter, use the second value or the array in the schema.
+Unlike a single child, you must specify the `.*` to indicate that value is an array:

 ```php
 class MultipleAddressesFilter extends Filter